What to See, Ride, Taste & Hear around the streets of Lisbon

 Our particular favourite was Quinta da Regaleira, with its subterranean towers, grottos, underground tunnels and mesmerising waterfalls.

 I advise a bit of forward planning when visiting Sintra as it does get very busy, especially at the weekends.

 Our tip is to catch the no. 28 earlier along its route, then it weaves you up all through the narrow streets of the Alfama neighbourhood.
 Jump off near the top and stroll back down, visiting all the historical sites at your leisure.

 Also, there are 3 funicular trams, named Glória, Bica & Lavra, adorned with local art.

 An addition in recent years are the Tuk tuks, I think you tend to either love them or hate them.

 Pastel de Nata

 No trip to Lisbon would be complete without sampling these little delicacies.

-You can get them throughout Lisbon, however our favourites and that of many others is where they were originally created at Pasteis de Belém.
+You can get Pastel de Nata throughout Lisbon; however, our favourites and that of many others is where they were originally created at Pasteis de Belém.

 Believe me you’ll be hooked.